Exciting Launch Announcement: No Woman is an Island

 The tranquil, opaque blues and greens of the lake waters are captured in this work, as is a contrasting and carefully placed rock, a feature of traditional Japanese gardens.

 The gardens are extensive, with many lakes.
 They are now flanked on all sides by the tall modern buildings of the commercial district, which are reflected in the lakes.
-It was possible to dream both that you were in the past and looking at visions of the future, or in the present and time-travelling into the past.
+It was possible to dream both that you were in the past and look at visions of the future, or in the present and time-travelling into the past.

 With this sense of the shifting of time in my mind, I moved large sections of the glass and slid them across the image to take the place of other sections, so they replaced each other’s space.
 There are layers of colour, with fragments of text scratched into the surface to suggest dreams or memory.
-The shape of the tiles also refer to the configurations of Japanese tatami mats.
+The shape of the tiles also refers to the configurations of Japanese tatami mats.
 These mats are still referred to as a unit of measurement for Japanese rooms.

 Selected works from the Oceania series are included in this show, as well as Pyro, the first of a new series of wall panels called The Pyro series.

 Pyro has a concave timber frame, with singed edges.
-The glass was painted with glass enamels in response to the flames which blackened the frame, and which helped to dry the enamels.
+The glass was painted with glass enamels in response to the flames which blackened the frame, and helped to dry the enamels.
 The frame encourages the viewer to draw closer, to inspect and examine the glass surface.
 This surface of Pyro is made from 1000s of tiny glass squares, mosaiced to undulate and scintillate.

 Fire has many ritualistic connotations, such as lighting votive candles.
 Fire is an example of plasma, one of the four fundamental states of matter, along with solids, liquids, and gas.
 The Pyro series considers this heady mix of spirituality and science.
-The Pyro series can be seen as a flaming alarm of climate change, a call to notice the problems, identify and understand the issues which we can change to make a real difference to the health of our planet.
-Pyro is also a celebration of this fundamental state of matter, prompting a conversation about our use of fire and an acknowledgement of its power to transfix and enhance our lives.
+The Pyro series can be seen as a flaming alarm of climate change, a call to notice the problems, and identify and understand the issues which we can change to make a real difference to the health of our planet.
+Pyro is also a celebration of this fundamental state of matter, prompting a conversation about our use of fire and an acknowledgment of its power to transfix and enhance our lives.